Taliban denounces Pakistan special envoy remarks, terming it provocative - DNA News Agency

 Related News

-ISLAMABAD, AUG 20 /DNA/ – As Pakistan nears its centennial year of independence, engaging inRead More

-CICA Secy Gen. meets Deputy PM Ishaq Dar, discusses cooperation in Asia

-ISLAMABAD, AUG 20 /DNA/ – Secretary General of the Conference on Interaction and Confidence BuildingRead More
+ISLAMABAD, AUG 21 /DNA/ – The Federal Secretary Information, Ambreen Jan assured the APNS ExecutiveRead More

 Comments are Closed